top of page

 Positive Self-Talk

 The first step is to observe how we talk to ourselves.
-If the inner voice criticises any decision or reminds us how incapable we are, take action and avoid letting your thoughts wander down that path.
+When the inner voice criticises decisions or reminds us how incapable we are, it's your job to take action and avoid letting your thoughts wander down that path.
 There’s no need to fight negative thinking.
-Just pay attention and introduce positive statements every time you notice your inner voice be harsh on you.
-Then, your negative thinking will fade away.
-Begin to change the internal voice by speaking positive self-talk often.
-For example, think of what a good friend would tell you if you were feeling down.
+Pay attention and introduce positive statements whenever you notice your inner voice being harsh on you.
+Over time, your negative thinking will fade away.
+Begin to change your internal voice by talking positively to yourself.
+Talk to yourself like you would a good friend.

 • I give myself permission to change my mind.